 Contact: Laura Campbell, Agricultural Ecology Department Manager

-The Environmental Protection Agency's (EPA) finalized rule under the Clean Water Act (CWA) redefines what can be regulated as a Water of the United States (WOTUS) and is a massive overreach that will impact agriculture nationwide.
+The Environmental Protection Agency's (EPA) final rule under the Clean Water Act (CWA) redefines what can be regulated as a Water of the United States (WOTUS) and is a massive overreach that will impact agriculture nationwide.

 While H.R.
-1732, the Regulatory Integrity Protection Act, passed the House with strong support from Michigan's Congressional delegation, a similar bill, S. 1140, the Federal Water Quality Protection Act, is stalled in the Senate, making a legislative solution difficult.
-Farm Bureau urges support for S. 1140, to force the withdrawal of this rule and bring EPA back to the table for meaningful discussion with the regulated community.
+1732, the Regulatory Integrity Protection Act, passed the U.S. House with strong support from Michigan's delegation, a similar bill, S. 1140, the Federal Water Quality Protection Act, is stalled in the U.S. Senate.
+On Nov.
+3 the U.S. Senate failed to pass a measure that could have ended the EPA's power grab.
+Farm Bureau continues to support a legislative solution to force the withdrawal of this rule and bring EPA back to the table for meaningful discussion with states and stakeholders.

 In late October, Michigan Farm Bureau announced its lawsuit against the EPA.
 Click here to listen to the organization's interview with WKAR.

 In addition, Michigan and the American Farm Bureau Federation have joined numerous states and agricultural, business, and governmental organizations in filing suits against the rule.
 While an injunction was granted in one case, which temporarily prevents EPA from enforcing the rule while the case is active, the injunction only applies to the 13 states identified in the case.
 In the meantime, the EPA's request was denied to consolidate the cases to be heard by the District Court in Washington, D.C.

 The U.S. Sixth Circuit Court of Appeals issued a temporary stay Oct.
 9 barring the rule nationwide, which gives the regulated community some breathing room to continue collecting their arguments to roll WOTUS back in its entirety.